Creamy Macaroni and Cheese That Feels Like Home

 Instructions

-• Bring a large pot of salted water to a boil and cook pasta until just al dente.
-Drain and set aside.
+2. Bring a large pot of salted water to a boil and cook the macaroni just shy of al dente, then drain and set aside.

 Notes